FOSSEE/st-scripts/getting-started-with-functions/script.rst

 {{{ show welcome slide }}}

-Hello and welcome to the tutorial getting started with functions.
+Hello and welcome to the tutorial, getting started with functions.

 {{{ switch to next slide, outline slide }}}

-In this tutorial we will learn about functions in python, how to define functions, arguments to functions, docstrings, and function return value.
+In this tutorial we will learn about functions in python, how to define functions, passing arguments to functions, docstrings, and function return value.

 {{{ switch to next slide, Function }}}

-While writing code, we always want to reduce the number of lines of code and functions is a way of reusing the code.
-Thus the same lines of code can be used again and again.
+While writing code, we would like to reduce the number of lines of code and using functions is a way of reusing the code.
 A function is a portion of code within a larger program that performs a specific task and is relatively independent of the remaining code.
 Now let us get more familiar with functions,

 {{{ switch to next slide, f(x) a mathematical function }}}

-Consider a mathematical function f(x) = x square.
+Consider a mathematical function f(x) = x squared.
 Here x is a variable and with different values of x the value of function will change.
 When x is one f(1) will return the value 1 and f(2) will return us the value 4.
-Let us now see how to define the function f(x) in python.
+Let us now see how to define the function f(x) in Python.

 {{{ switch to next slide, define f(x) in Python }}}